For more in-depth information, read the whole article.

 If your big toe points inwards because of bunions, there is one thing you need in particular – more space for the front of your foot.
 This is perfectly possible.
 After all, we make our boots over differently shaped lasts.
 The last is a model rather like an artificial foot.
 It’s made from a meticulously designed piece of either wood or plastic and the footwear is fashioned around it.

-At HANWAG, we have six special lasts – for people with differently shaped feet. (–> Find out more: The HANWAG fit).
+At HANWAG, we have several special lasts – for people with differently shaped feet. (–> Find out more: The HANWAG fit).
 This also includes a ‘Wide Last’ for people with wider feet.
 However, using a wider last still does not provide enough room for a hallux valgus.

 What’s more, wider lasts are wider over the whole of the forefoot on both sides.
 People with bunions generally only need more room at a specific point – at the side of their big toe – and then a normal fit for the rest of the foot to ensure that their shoes still hold their feet firmly.